A day of heritage in

 Visit Brown’s Mart community theatre

-In the heart of the city you’ll find Brown’s Mart theatre - but it hasn’t always been a theatre.
-Built of porcellanite stone, this building dates back to the 1880s and is a highly regarded landmark in Darwin city.
-Throughout time it has been a stone store, a Mining Exchange, shipping agency, auctioneering venue, and even a bank.
+In the heart of the city you’ll find Brown’s Mart theatre, but it hasn’t always been a theatre.
+Built of porcellanite stone, the building dates back to the 1880s and is a highly regarded landmark.
+Over time it has been a stone store, mining exchange, shipping agency, auctioneering venue, and even a bank.
 It has suffered through and survived cyclones and still stands strong to this day.

 Discover the ruins of the Town Hall